Nu'uanu Pali State Wayside Park, Oahu

 Historic Significance of Nu'uanu Pali

-The area of the Nu'uanu Pali Overlook is one of the most important places in Hawaiian history.
+The area of the Nu'uanu Pali Overlook is one of the most important places in Hawaiian history, and even the source for some local ghost stories and urban legends.
 It was here that in 1795, Kamehameha I, from the island of Hawaii (the Big Island) defeated the forces of Maui's Chief Kalanikupule, who had previously conquered the island of Oahu.
 Both sides had received arms from European merchants and military, including muskets and cannons to go along with Hawaiian weapons, consisting mostly of spears.
 However, Kamehameha's weaponry, obtained from British Captain George Vancouver, was superior.

 After several battles elsewhere on Oahu, Kamehameha was able to drive Kalanikupule's forces high up into the valley to the area of the current lookout where there is a near 1000 foot drop to the coastal plain below.
 Battle of Nu'uanu, called Kaleleka'anae (leaping of the 'anae fish) by Hawaiians, refers to the men forced off the cliff during the battle.
 With Kamehameha's victory on Oahu and the peaceful surrender of the island of Kauai by its king, Kaumualii, in 1810, Kamehameha became the first king of the Hawaiian Islands.